serverless/examples/aws-node-serve-dynamic-html/README.md

 # Serving Dynamic HTML via API Gateway Example

-These examples illustrate how to hookup an API Gateway endpoint to a Lambda function to render HTML on a `GET` request.
+This example illustrates how to hookup an API Gateway endpoint to a Lambda function to render HTML on a `GET` request.

-Instead of returning the default `json` from requests to an endpoint, you can display custom dynamic HTML by setting the `Content-Type` header.
+Instead of returning the default `json` from a request, you can display custom dynamic HTML by setting the `Content-Type` header to `text/html`.

 ```js
 const response = {